 - Cons: Natural and effective products can sometimes be expensive.

-- Cons: Can cause dryness and irritation
+- Cons: Can cause dryness and irritation.
+Avoid using if pregnant.

-Healing clays are a wonderfully versatile treatment for many skin conditions and make a great addition to your weekly skincare routine.
+Healing clays are a wonderfully versatile treatment for many skin conditions and make a fun addition to your weekly skincare routine.
 We recommend that you use clay masks every 1-2 weeks, if you have oily skin you may use clay more often, however overuse can cause irritation.